Forest Farm Montessori Nursery / Children Aged 2 to 5+

 Montessori in 5 minutes!
 We teach using a method developed by Dr. Maria Montessori Montessori was a pioneer of interest led education and an early authority on children's development.
 There is an interesting and brief introduction to the philosophy HERE ...

-Class size: The class is registered for 26 children.
+Class size: The nursery caters for 40 children overall between two classes.
 We choose to take a very small number of children aged 2.

 Admission policy: all welcome as part of the school anti discrimination policy.